Jamshid-Ganiev/Surveillance-Cam/README.md

 -saves all the date in ".csv" format in "mylib/log.csv" after the program ended.

 ## Refernces
--Mainly this project was actually motivated from:
+- Mainly this project was actually motivated from:
-'''
+"""
 https://github.com/saimj7/People-Counting-in-Real-Time
-'''
+"""
--which was motivated from:
+- which was motivated from:
-'''
+"""
 https://www.pyimagesearch.com/2018/07/23/simple-object-tracking-with-opencv/
-'''
+"""